flatpak/flatpak-docs/docs/introduction.rst

 * `D-Bus <https://www.freedesktop.org/wiki/Software/dbus/>`_, a well-established way to provide high-level APIs to application
 * The OCI format from the `Open Container Initiative <https://www.opencontainers.org/>`_, as a convenient transport format for single-file bundles
 * The `OSTree <https://ostree.readthedocs.io/en/latest/>`_ system for versioning and distributing filesystem trees
-* `Appstream <https://www.freedesktop.org/software/appstream/docs/>`_ metadata that makes Flatpak apps show up nicely in software-center applications
+* `Appstream <https://www.freedesktop.org/software/appstream/docs/>`_ metadata that makes Flatpak applications show up nicely in software-center applications

 The flatpak command
 --------------------